 You may not think all that much about paying your electric bill every month.
 And if you do, well, that’s just the cost of doing business, right?
-Nuh-uh.
-Take just a moment to consider the energy you’re likely paying for that no one in your office is using, and you’ll definitely want to find smart ways to reduce your business energy costs.
+Not necessarily.
+Take a moment to consider the energy you’re likely paying for that no one in your office is using, and you’ll definitely want to find smart ways to reduce your business energy costs.

 The fact is, depending on the size of your organization and facilities, you can lower your business energy costs and electric bill by thousands of dollars every month by taking a few easy steps to increase the energy efficiency of your offices.
 Here’s a rundown of the specific tips and simple changes you can make that can add up to short-term and long-term energy savings for your business.